Test Detail

 Frequently Asked Questions about PSA Profile

-Q. Why do I need a PSA Profile?
+Q. Why do I need the PSA Profile?

-You may need a PSA Profile to screen for prostate cancer, especially if you fall in a group that is at high risk, including those aged over 40, and individuals with a family history of prostate cancer.
+You may need the PSA Profile to screen for prostate cancer if you’re aged above 50 years, or at an earlier age if you fall in a group that is at high risk (>40 years) due to a family history of prostate cancer.

-Q. How is a PSA (Prostate-Specific Antigen) Profile performed?
+Q. How is the PSA (Prostate-Specific Antigen) Profile performed?

 The healthcare provider takes a blood sample from the arm.
 The site from where the blood is to be withdrawn is cleaned with a swab of rubbing alcohol.
 This is followed by inserting a small needle with a tube attached to collect blood.
 Once sufficient blood for analysis is withdrawn, the needle is removed.
 The site is then covered with a gauze pad.

-Q. What special preparations are required before undergoing a PSA Profile?
+Q. What special preparations are required before undergoing the PSA Profile?

 Before undergoing a PSA Profile, follow these instructions: 1.
 Do not give a sample within 7 days of digital rectal examination (DRE) or rectal prostatic ultrasonography.
 2. Avoid ejaculation, sexual intercourse, and vigorous exercise for up to 48 hours before the test.
 3. Do not give a sample for 6 weeks after prostate biopsy.
 4. Tell your doctor about all the medicines you take before getting tested, as certain medicines may alter your test results.